Australian Bureau of Statistics 2016 Census Data

 The Bunbury-Geographe region includes the City of Bunbury and the Shires of Boyup Brook, Capel, Collie, Dardanup, Donnybrook-Balingup and Harvey and has a population of about 108,000 residents.
 The South West region, to which Bunbury acts as a hub, has a total population of 176,330.
 (Source: Australian Bureau of Statistics, October 2017)

 It is likely the first ship to anchor near today’s Bunbury was the Elburg a Dutch East India Company ship which left Holland on her maiden voyage in December 1658.
 The ship’s log was lost but a report about the voyage identifies an anchorage behind a projecting point at a latitude comparable to Bunbury.

 On 11 March 1803 the corvette Geographe commanded by Post-Captain Nicolas Baudin anchored behind a rocky point at the northern tip of Geographe Bay from where Midshipman Bonnefoi was sent ashore in charge of a small boat.
 This has been the generally accepted first instance of a European ship anchoring off Bunbury.

-Bunbury offers a range of shopping and dining experiences including over 80 cafes and restaurants, many Gold-Plate winning, as well a great selection of pubs, clubs and late night bars.
+Bunbury offers a range of shopping and dining experiences including cafes and restaurants, many Gold-Plate winning, as well a great selection of pubs, clubs and late night bars.
 It provides you with the quality, value and variety without the hustle and bustle of large cities.

 Bunbury is rich in its art and culture, showcasing its multi-faceted heritage.
 Home to the distinctive pink historic building Bunbury Regional Art Galleries, the largest ‘A’ class regional gallery WA, Bunbury has a range of international and local exhibitions as well as a public art collection throughout the city.
-It is also the region’s cultural and entertainment hub with its newly renovated Bunbury Regional Entertainment Centre.
+It is also the region’s cultural and entertainment hub with its Bunbury Regional Entertainment Centre.